c-fraser/proxi/README.md

 > more granular `Predicate<Request>` implementations should be nearer to the beginning of the
 > provided array of `Interceptor`, otherwise they may be superseded by a more generic `Interceptor`.

 The `Proxier` handles the execution of the proxy request.
-A `Proxier` implementation may be provided when creating the `Server` to customize how proxy requests are executed.
+To customize how proxy requests are executed, a `Proxier` implementation may be specified when creating the `Server` or within an `Interceptor`.

 To proxy HTTPS requests, the `Server` must be created with a CA certificate and (the corresponding) private key.
 Additionally, the given CA certificate must be trusted by the (proxy) client(s).
 This